PragathiSharma/genai-healthcare-lifescience-app/README.md

 Here are some commands to run from terminal
 > git clone https://github.com/PragathiSharma/genai-healthcare-lifescience-app.git </br>
 cd genai-healthcare-lifescience-app</br>
-git remote remove origin</br>
+git remote set-url origin http://github.com/YOU/YOUR_REPO

-git remote add origin https://github.com/PragathiSharma/my_genai_app.git
+<br>/YOU/YOUR_REPO - Create a new empty repo in Github and provide the username and repo name here.

 - The project contains configuration file databricks.yml to set up the environments.
 Set up the host and root_path as desired to deploy the contents of this repo into your workspace.